didip/jazz/README.md

 ## Why do I need this?

+1. You want to provide extensibility to your Go HTTP service.

-1. You have this very important npm module that does not have Go equivalent.
+2. You have this very important npm module that does not have Go equivalent.

-2. You are just hacking for fun, wanting to see what's possible.
+3. You are just hacking for fun, wanting to see what's possible.

 ## Otto Caveats